rileykzuckert/forced-continuity-extension/README.md

 # trially extension
+An extension for managing subscriptions, alerting a user when their trial is expiring, and avoiding silent charges to their accounts.

+Programming language: Python, JSON

+Link to Chrome web store:(soon to be published)

-An extension attacking the forced continuity dark pattern alerting users when subscriptions will end
+Goal: Attacking the forced continuity dark pattern, encouraging transparency with users.